 - The District has identified a Liaison to the Department of Public Health (LDPH) who serves as the liaison to the LADPH in the event of a COVID-19 cluster or outbreak.
 The LDPH for Lancaster School District is the Jennifer Sampson, the Coordinator of School Safety and Emergency Management.
-She can be reached at Pupil Safety and Attendance, (661) 726-5457 x.
-468.

-- 2. The District has established COVID Compliance Task Force (CTF) at each school and district office site charged with establishing and enforcing COVID-19 prevention and safety protocols.
-The task force is comprised of:

-- a.
-Administrator(s)

-- b.
-School nurse

-- c.
-Health clerk, as necessary

-- d.
-TAL rep or member

-- e.
-CSEA rep or member
+She can be reached at Pupil Safety and Attendance, (661) 723-0351 x.
+468. - The school principal is designated as the School COVID-19 Compliance Officer, responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19. - 3.
+The District has established COVID-19 Compliance Task Force (CTF) at each school and district office site charged with establishing and enforcing COVID-19 prevention and safety protocols.
+The task force is comprised of: - a.
+Administrator(s) who is the Compliance Officer - b.
+School nurse - c.
+Health clerk, as necessary - d.
+TAL rep or member - e.
+CSEA rep or member - f.

-- f.
 Any other employee of the school or district deemed necessary

-- 3. The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms prior to entry to the facility or while at the facility.

-- 4. A plan for the isolation of students who have symptoms consistent with COVID-19 infection. - 5.
+- 4. The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms prior to entry to the facility or while at the facility. - 5.
+A plan for the isolation of students who have symptoms consistent with COVID-19 infection. - 6.
 A plan to offer testing to those who were exposed to a case while at the facility.